claremacrae/obsidian-repos-downloader/README.md

                         be downloaded.
 This is useful when testing the script.
                         0 (zero) means "no limit".
-Note: the count currently includes any repos already downloaded.(default: 0) -t [{plugins,themes,all}], --type [{plugins,themes,all}]
+Note: the count currently includes any repos already downloaded.(default: 0) -n, --dry-run         Print out the commands to be executed, but do no run them.
+This is useful for testing.
+Note: it does not print the directory-creation commands, just the git ones
+  -t [{plugins,themes,all}], --type [{plugins,themes,all}]
                         The type of repositories to download: plugins, themes or both. (default: all)